 Increasing congestion in the markets area, coupled with the demolition of the Fish Market for the construction of the Bull Ring Centre in 1958 and the increasing inadequacy of the Smithfield and City Meat markets, led to post-war plans to develop a new wholesale market complex.
 Tenants moved into the Pershore Street Market in 1974.

-A new phase in the history of the market has now begun as the market has relocated to new premises on the Hub industrial estate in Witton, designed to offer a 21st century wholesale market environment.
-This released the old site for redevelopment in the city centre and provides an exciting vibrant location for the wholesale market to flourish in the west midlands for the future.
+A new phase in the history of the market has now begun as the market relocated to new premises in 2018, on the Hub Industrial Estate in Witton, designed to offer a 21st century wholesale market environment.

 Birmingham Markets is one of the largest integrated wholesale markets in Europe, providing fresh produce to restaurants, hotels, fast food outlets and local retailers across the Midlands and Wales.

 Given its Royal Charter in 1166, the Markets remain a dynamic and vibrant part of the Birmingham city economy, offering a cost competitive source of fish, poultry, meat, fruit and vegetables and flowers.

 With its commitment to quality, Birmingham Markets offer local producers an international market in which to trade.